NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 The monitor output file is a **very** important diagnostic output that provides crucial details on the outcome of the chemistry calculations.
-You should further investigate any chemistry calculations that shows problems in this file.
+You should further investigate any chemistry calculation that shows problems in this file.
 It is, therefore, advisable to check this file after each calculation to verify that everything went fine.
 The first line of the file is a header that describes the content of each column.

-The monitor output is organised in columns, where the first column contains a simple integer that refers to index of the input temperature-pressure structure.
+The monitor output is organised in columns, where the first column contains a simple integer that refers to the index of the input temperature-pressure structure.
 The second column lists the number of coupled gas-phase chemistry and condensed phase iterations that were required to solve the system.
 If the number is zero, then no condensates were stable and only a pure gas-phase chemistry calculation was required.

-The third columns contains the total number of gas-phase chemistry iterations, while the fourth column lists the total number of iterations for the condensed phase.
+The third column contains the total number of gas-phase chemistry iterations, while the fourth column lists the total number of iterations for the condensed phase.

 The next columns contain information on the convergence of the chemistry and on the status of overall element conservation.
-If the chemistry did converge properly ``ok`` will be listed as output, whereas ``fail`` is used when the chemistry failed to converge in the maximum allowed number of steps.
+If the chemistry did converge properly, ``ok`` will be listed as output, whereas ``fail`` is used when the chemistry failed to converge in the maximum allowed number of steps.
 The same keywords are used for the element conservation
 status: ``ok`` if all elements were conserved, ``fail`` if any element was not conserved.

-The next four columns contain basic chemistry output, that is also found in the chemistry output file: the pressure, temperature, total element density, gas number density, and mean molecular weight.
+The next four columns contain basic chemistry output that is also found in the chemistry output file: the pressure, temperature, total element density, gas number density, and mean molecular weight.